 Mwea National Reserve

-The Mwea National Reserve is a nature reserve in Kenya with its altitude ranging between 1,000 and 1,100 m dominated by the Acacia-Commiphora bushland on the north shore of Kamburu Reservoir at the confluence of Tana and Thiba Rivers.
-The other vegetation is mixed among the scattered large trees acacia species and baobab species typically savannah ecosystem.
-The open grasslands are dominant along the main rivers with occasional thick undergrowth and a riparian or riverine woodland.
+The Mwea National Reserve is a nature reserve in Kenya with an altitude ranging between 1,000 and 1,100 m, dominated by the Acacia-Commiphora bushland on the north shore of Kamburu Reservoir at the confluence of Tana and Thiba Rivers.
+Other vegetation is mixed in among the scattered large trees acacia species and baobab species typically savannah ecosystem.
+Open grasslands are dominant along the main rivers with occasional thick undergrowth and riparian or riverine woodland.

 The reserve’s game species include; African elephants, lesser kudus, Nile crocodiles, giraffes, giants’ zebras, buffalos, African leopards, common duikers, bushbucks, waterbucks, squirrels, warthogs, bush pigs, impalas, hartebeest, yellow baboons and a lot more.